Horses paraded at the Hindu Machad Mamagam Festival held in February.

 In the earliest Vedic texts we find warnings about transgressing these boundaries.
 These warn against actions and words that insult the gods, against homosexuality, and against sexual relations with animals.

-Later Hinduism reflects the different worldview of the Indo-European invaders who entered from the north and subdued the Sudroid (Afro-Asiatic) peoples who lived there.
+Later Hinduism reflects the different worldview of the Indo-Europeans who entered from the north and subdued the Sudroid (Afro-Asiatic) peoples who lived there.
 Today the Sudroid peoples are regarded as an inferior class/caste in India.

 How different are the Afro-Asiatic and Aryan worldviews?
 Very different, as illustrated by the example of the horse.

 The earliest breeding of horses appears to have taken place in the area that is today eastern Sudan along the Upper Nile.
 The horse was bred and trained as a royal mount well before 800 B.C.
 Robert Merkot reports that the people of Sheba were famous for the horses they breed and that those horses were exported widely throughout the ancient Afro-Asiatic Dominion.
 The world's oldest saddles are from Nubia and the Upper Nile region.

 When the Kushite (Sudanese) ruler, Piye, conquered the palace city of King Nimlot, he discovered that the royal horses had been neglected and he was extremely angry about it.
 It is recorded that “His majesty went to the stable of the horses, and the quarter of the foals.
 When he saw that they had been left to hunger he said: As Re loves me … that my horses were made to hunger pains me more than any other crime you committed in your recklessness...”
 Piye reigned over eastern Sudan and Egypt from 752-721 B.C.